begyyal/shjp/README.md

 #### Command format
 `shjp.sh -g [1] [2]...`
 1. File path of the compilation result.
+If stdin is pipe, it is used instead of 1.
 2. Json key that you want to get value.
 If it is in a hierarchy, please connect with dots.
 3. Other arguments after that are the same as 2.